mit-pdos/dsrg/source/_posts/2013-06-13-cheriton-and-skeen.markdown

 ## Conclusion

-This seems like a very common debate -- should systems developers aim for efficiency and performance first, giving application developers total control but them to layer safety accordingly, or should they apply an unknown cost to all users, making strong semantics an indelible part of the system?
+This seems founded in a more general debate -- should systems developers aim for efficiency and performance first, giving application developers total control but leaving them to layer safety accordingly, or should they apply an unknown cost to all users, making strong semantics an indelible part of the system?

-The former argument seems to have "won".
+In the space of datastores, the former argument seems to have "won".
 Most application developers do not run their databases with serializability or even other forms of slightly weaker consistency.
 There is a move towards general key/value stores which do not provide transactions or any ordering guarantees and might not necessarily pay the penalty of writing to disk for durability.
-It seems as though application developers have chosen performance over safety, and developed techniques to accomodate inconsistencies on their own.
+It seems as though application developers have chosen performance over safety, and developed techniques to accomodate inconsistencies on their own (one of which might be simply ignoring them).

-That said, many applications seem to be re-implementing Paxos these days to provide a totally ordered log.

-We found it extremely difficult to reason about these different positions without looking at a real system, with real measurements.
+We found it extremely difficult to reason about these two papers without looking at a real system with a concrete design.